amyjko/bookish/examples/tutorial/chapters/errors.md

    # Spaces before headers shouldn't matter
 #Spaces after after headers shouldn't matter
-Sentences with hashes in the middle # shoudn't be headers.
+Sentences with hashes in the middle # shouldn't be headers.

 # Headers can be one of three depths
 ## Headers can be one of three depths